sean8000/Zoo-Mapper/README.md

 # Zoo Mapper

 ## About
-This pyhton program is a resource to go along with ZooMonitor© and other animal data collection applications.
+This python program is a resource to go along with ZooMonitor© and other animal data collection applications.
 ZooMapper creates plots for 2D and 3D datasets, allows for interactive viewing and filtering of data, and can perform calculations for distances between animals.

 ### File Structure
 - `/data`: folder to contain data files, either as .xlsx or .csv